Michal Krištof: Professional

 The 2013–14 season was Krištof's first on the senior level, playing for Sport in Mestis.
 Krištof had a good start to the season, but coach Pasi Räsänen eventually moved him to the junior A team after 37 games.

 After Jokerit's decision to move to the KHL for the 2014–2015 season, Sport was added to the SM-liiga.
 Krištof signed a one-year-long contract with the now SM-liiga team.
 After starting the season on a loan to Peliitat in Mestis, where he scored three goals and made eight assists in six games, Krištof was called back to Sport.
 On October 3, 2014, Michal Krištof made his debut in the SM-liiga in a 3–2 away loss against Pelicans, where Krištof played right wing alongside centre Lassi Kokkala and left wing Teemu Henritius.
 Krištof recorded 11 minutes and 43 seconds of time on the ice, had one shot on goal, a zero plus-minus and zero penalty minutes in his first SM-liiga game.

 Krištof spent the 2021–22 season in the Czech Extraliga with HC Kometa Brno, leaving as a free agent at the conclusion of his contract to sign a one-year contract in the KHL with Russian club, Admiral Vladivostok, on July 21, 2022.

+On 1 May 2023, Krištof left Admiral as a free agent however continued his tenure in the KHL by agreeing to a two-year contract with HC Sochi.

+Early in the 2024-25 season, Krištof became dissatisfied with his ice time and role on the Sochi team.
+On 18 October 2024, it was reported that Krištof had signed a contract to play in Switzerland's National League for the SCL Tigers.
+However, Sochi claimed that he had not been released from his KHL contract.
+As the KHL was no longer affiliated with the Russian Ice Hockey Federation, the IIHF refused to intervene on Sochi's behalf and the transfer to Switzerland was approved.
+Sochi threatened legal action.